llvm/circt/docs/RationaleFIRRTL.md

 ------------------------

 At one point we tried to use the integer types in the standard dialect, like `si42` instead of `!firrtl.sint<42>`, but we backed away from this.
-The reason is that while it originally seemed appealing to use those types, FIRRTL operations generally need to work with "unknown width" integer types (i.e.
+While it originally seemed appealing to use those types, FIRRTL operations generally need to work with "unknown width" integer types (i.e.
 `!firrtl.sint`).

-Having the known width and unknown width types implemented with two different classes was awkward, led to casting bugs, and prevented having a `FIRRTLType` class that unified all the FIRRTL dialect types.
+Having the known width and unknown width types implemented with two different C++ classes was awkward, led to casting bugs, and prevented having a `FIRRTLType` class that unified all the FIRRTL dialect types.

 Canonicalized Flip Types
 ------------------------